All About Series | October 17, 2022

 Graphic depicting the various roles in an electric school bus ownership model.
 They include: Energy/Fuel Manager; Bus Owner; Bus Maintenance Provider; Bus Operator; Charger Owner; Electricity Customer

-You can learn more about electric school bus business models here.
 To stay in the loop on the latest electric school bus resources, including new funding and financing information, be sure to sign up for email updates from the Electric School Bus Initiative.

 Share